 A. Timeline for Appeal.
 The Respondent must submit a written appeal specifying the ground(s) for appeal and the reasoning supporting the grounds to the Vice President for Student Affairs within seven days of receiving written notice from the Dean of Students/designee.
 The Vice President may grant reasonable extensions for good cause.

 B. Grounds for Appeal.
 Appeals are limited to the following grounds:

-1. The judgment and/or sanction violate College discrimination policy;
+1. The judgment and/or sanction violate university discrimination policy;

 2. Violation of rights provided in the Code in Sec.
 V.A.;

 3. Procedural error that significantly affected the outcome of the hearing;

 4. Insufficient evidence to support the finding of responsibility;

 6. New or potentially exculpatory evidence discovered after the hearing that is not merely corroborative and could not have been discovered by due diligence.

 C. Appeals of Permanent Dismissal are directed to the Provost for a complete review and do not require review by the Appeals Committee.